threefoldfoundation/www_threefold_io/content/about/index.md

 ## **Founded by <span class="green_text">Internet 1.0 Pioneers</span>**

 We are a dedicated group committed to advancing a new digital era.
 Some of us have been working on Internet technology since the early days, when it was a decentralized network.
-Our goal is to help bring that vision to life once more.
+We aim to help bring that vision to life once more.
+Beyond those below, we have more than 50 engineers, developers, and [other team members](/people) supporting the project.

 {% end %}